 - dance hall

-The purpose of the Hall is to function as a viable social and cultural centre for the well-being and enjoyment of the Fish Creek community.
+The purpose of the Hall is to function as a viable social and cultural centre for the enjoyment and well-being of the Fish Creek community.
 It is a versatile space offering a venue for the events, needs and purposes required by the people of the town and district.
+It’s the social centre of the town.

-The Fish Creek Hall is owned by the Fish Creek Memorial Hall Committee on behalf of the township, and is not publicly funded.
+The Fish Creek Memorial Hall is owned by the Fish Creek Memorial Hall Committee on behalf of the township, and is not publicly funded.